 Dr Lim is specially trained in advanced surgical dental implantology in Sweden.
 He is one of very few Singapore Oral & maxillofacial Surgeons to be given the opportunity to spend a year in Sweden to learn the finer surgical aspects of dental implant surgery.
 He was attached to three different Swedish hospitals to learn the intricacies of dental implant surgery from the Swedish pioneers of dental implants.
 The hospitals Dr Lim spent time in were international training centres for the world’s most established and prestigious implant company, www.nobelbiocare.com .
-To this day, Dr Lim Kheng Ann remains one of NobelBiocare’s team of professional speakers.
+Dr Lim Kheng Ann was one of NobelBiocare’s team key opinion leaders and professional speakers.
 He has spoken for NobelBiocare in conferences in Singapore, Malaysia, Indonesia, Hong Kong and China.
-Dr Lim is currently also a professional speaker for AstraTech dental implant system and conducts regular courses for local dental surgeons.
+Dr Lim was also a professional speaker for AstraTech dental implant system and conducts regular courses for local dental surgeons.

 Dental implants were discovered in the nineteen sixties.
 It is used to replace missing teeth as a “standalone” structure.
 Unlike dentures, dental implants need not and cannot be removed by the patient and hence behaves like natural dentition.
 Unlike dental bridges, dental implants do not require the trimming of neighbouring teeth.
 It is therefore less destructive to the adjacent dental structures.